Nursing Assistant

 About the Program

-The Nursing Assistant Certificate provides the content and experiences for students to achieve mastery in the state-defined competencies required to assist in giving basic nursing care to residents/clients under the supervision of a licensed nurse as directed by the Washington Administrative Code (WAC) 246-841A-400.
-Upon completion of this course, students will be eligible to register for WA state competency exams to obtain their Nursing Assistant Certified licensure.
+Provides the content and experiences for students to achieve mastery of the state-defined competencies required to assist in giving basic nursing care to residents/clients under the supervision of a licensed nurse as listed in WAC 246-841-400.
+As part of this course, students will complete the Washington State skills competency exam and register for their state written/oral exam to obtain their Nursing Assistant Certified license.
+Lab hours (both on-campus and at a clinical site) are required for this course.

 For a roadmap that identifies the preferred sequencing of courses and other specific recommendations from faculty, please see the corresponding program map(s):